-Please fill out and mail your Ownership Registration Card packed with the Use and Care Guide.
-This card will enable us to contact you in the unlikely event of a product safety notification and assist us in complying with the provisions of the Consumer Product Safety Act.
-Return of this card is not necessary to validate your warranty.
+Please fill out and mail your Ownership Registration Card packed with the product.
+The card will enable us to contact you in the unlikely event of a product safety notification and assist us in complying with the provisions of the Consumer Product Safety Act.
+Return of the card is not necessary to validate your warranty.

 You must provide proof of purchase or installation date for in-warranty service.

-Write down the following information.
-You will need it if your washer ever requires service.
+For your own records, write down the following information in the space provided below.
+If your washer ever requires service, the service technician may need this information.

-Model Number
+flodel Number

-Serial Number
+erial Number

-Date Purchased
+Pate Purchased

-Date Installed
+Pate Installed

 Dealer's Name

 Address

-Phone
+hone

-\Model and serial numbers are located on a label underneath the lid, near the hinge.
+^{}Model and serial numbers are located on a plate underneath the lid, near the hinge.